 In case you missed it, this popular Mount Lawley coffee joint expanded into a bigger and brighter space over in Vic Park last year.
 And with the move, Modus has cemented its position as not just one of Perth’s best coffee spots, but also as a leader in the bread game.
 With a load of great “on toast” options, it’s the perfect spot for a casual brekkie.
 They’ve also got a location in Wembley now too.

 Go for a stroll along the suburban streets of South Perth and you might find yourself on the doorstep of The Little Banksia.
 Here, the coffee is mighty fine and the brekky offerings are next-level.
 We recommend the nasi goreng, smashed avo and pancakes or anything and everything on their menu!
 Plus, their pastries and cakes are to die for if you're looking for something small to nibble on as you enjoy the tasty coffee or tea.

-While the name might suggest that this place is all about coffee, Port City Roasters is dishing up some extremely good breakfast alongside their smooth brews.
+While the name might suggest that this place is all about coffee, Roasting Warehouse is dishing up some extremely good breakfast alongside their smooth brews.
 For a start, the breakfast is all day, and if that’s not enough to make you happy, we’re willing to bet that their Eggs Benny Chan will be.
 Don’t forget to grab a house-made doughnut for the road.

 Moore & Moore

 The debate over Freo’s best cafe is a heated one, but Moore & Moore's name comes up regularly in the discussion.
 Housed in the heritage Moores building on Henry Street, this breakfast haunt is about as quintessentially-Freo as they come.
 The menu is feel good, the vibe laid-back, and the space (which doubles as an art gallery) eclectic and interesting—a winner in our books.